bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

   - /img/800/pexels-photo-2422293.webp.webp
 ---

 Learning how to get into computer science can be a daunting task.
 There are so many career paths down which a computer education can take you, so many programming languages to master, and so many skills to learn.
-I’ll give you a basic rundown of what computer science *is*, along with a plethora of resources and tools to help you carve out your own [pathway into a computer science career](/computer-science/comprehensive-guide-to-learn-computer-science-online/).
+I'll give you a basic rundown of what computer science *is*, along with a plethora of resources and tools to help you carve out your own [pathway into a computer science career](/computer-science/comprehensive-guide-to-learn-computer-science-online/).

 ## What is computer science?

 Computer science, to put it simply, is the study of the principles and use of computers.
 The field uses the principles of mathematics, science, and engineering to study and develop computers, hardware, software, networks, databases–even artificial intelligence.
-It is a highly complex and critical field, as computers and technology have been integrated into virtually (that’s a little computer pun for you there) every industry, organization, and economic center in some way.
+It is a highly complex and critical field, as computers and technology have been integrated into virtually (that's a little computer pun for you there) every industry, organization, and economic center in some way.

 {{< cta1 >}}